Isolated singularities of positive solutions of p-Laplacian type equations in R^d: Existence of the desired solutions

 \section{Existence of the desired solutions}

 In this section we prove the existence of positive subsolutions, supersolutions, and solutions of the equation $Q'(u)=0$ near $\gz$ with the desired asymptotic behavior.
 We present explicit formulas for such sub and supersolutions in terms of the potentials $W_G$ and $U_G$ (see \eqref{Eq:Wolff} and \eqref{UpotentialY}).
-The existence of the appropriate solutions follows using Perron's method. \begin{lemma} Suppose that $V$ satisfies Condition~(\textbf{C1}) (respectively, (\textbf{C2})) near $\zeta$.
+The existence of the appropriate solutions follows using Perron's method (cf. \cite{Garcia}, in particular the discussion around (3.1) therein). \begin{lemma} Suppose that $V$ satisfies Condition~(\textbf{C1}) (respectively, (\textbf{C2})) near $\zeta$.
 Denote

 where $W_G$, $U_G$ and $v_{\alpha^*}(x)$ are defined by \eqref{Eq:Wolff}, \eqref{UpotentialY} and \eqref{eq:free}, respectively, and $C$ is a large positive constant.
 Then $u_+$ (respectively, $v_+$) is a positive supersolution and $u_-$ (respectively, $v_-$) is a positive subsolution of the equation $Q'(u)=0$ near the singular point $\zeta$.
 Moreover,